MonaElboughdady/JuliaOdrive/README.md

 # JuliaOdrive
-A guide to how to use odrive commands using Julia programming language.
+How to use odrive commands using Julia programming language without the need of odrivetool.